RSS

 Sale and delivery of a variety of consumer goods - from clothes and shoes to household appliances and toys.
 The company specializes in catalog sales, online and mobile devices, as well as direct sales in stores.

-The Otto Group holding for 2012 includes 123 companies, including not only trading, but also financial, logistics, transport organizations.
+The Otto Group holding for 2012 includes 123 companies, including not only trading, but also financial, logistics, and transport organizations.

 As of 2012, Otto operates in 400 stores worldwide and 50 online stores.

-Activity indicators
+Performance indicators

-2019: Otto Group online revenue amounted to 8.1 billion euros
+2019: Otto Group's online revenue was €8.1 billion

-In the 2019/2020 financial year, Otto Group's global online revenue grew to 8.1 billion euros.
+In the 2019/2020 financial year, Otto Group's global online revenue rose to €8.1 billion.
 This is more than 5 percent more than a year earlier.

-In 2018, Otto Group's e-commerce sales amounted to 7.7 billion euros.
-Now it has increased again in its domestic market in Germany, where revenue amounted to about 5.6 billion euros (5.3 billion in 2018).
+In 2018, Otto Group's e-commerce sales were €7.7 billion.
+It has now increased again in its domestic market in Germany, where revenue was around 5.6 billion euros (5.3 billion in 2018).

-2011: Sales volume 11.4 billion euros
+2011: Sales of €11.4 billion

-In 2011, sales rose by twelve percent - to 11.4 billion euros.
+In 2011, sales rose twelve percent to 11.4 billion euros.

 History

-1949: Foundation of the company
+1949: Founding of the Company

-1952: Saving Profits
+1952: Saving profits

-1963: Start receiving orders by telephone
+1963: Start accepting orders by phone

-1965: Entry into the real estate market
+1965: Entering the property market

 In 1965, Otto entered the real estate market, creating the developer ECE Projektmanagement GmbH & Co.
 As of 2012, it is one of the largest developers in Europe specializing in the construction of shopping centers, logistics centers and industrial buildings.
 In North America, Werner Otto's Sagitta Group and Paramount Group own many skyscrapers in New York and Toronto.